MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *strv*<br/>
-The string_view that is to be compared to the operand string_view.
+The string_view that is to be compared to this string_view.

 *pos*<br/>
-The index of the operand string_view at which the comparison begins.
+The index of this string_view at which the comparison begins.

 *num*<br/>
-The maximum number of characters from the operand string_view to be compared.
+The maximum number of characters from this string_view to be compared.

 *num2*<br/>
-The maximum number of characters from the parameter string_view to be compared.
+The maximum number of characters from *strv* to be compared.

 *offset*<br/>
-The index of the parameter string_view at which the comparison begins.
+The index of *strv* at which the comparison begins.

 *ptr*<br/>
-The C-string to be compared to the operand string_view.
+The C-string to be compared to this string_view.

 ### Return Value

-A negative value if the operand string_view is less than the parameter string_view; zero if the two string_views are equal; or a positive value if the operand string_view is greater than the parameter string_view.
+A negative value if this string_view is less than *strv* or *ptr*; zero if the two character sequences are equal; or a positive value if this string_view is greater than *strv* or *ptr*.

 ### Remarks

-The `compare` member functions compare either all or part of the parameter and operand string_views depending on which in used.
+The `compare` member functions perform a case-sensitive comparison of either all or part of each character sequence.

-The comparison performed is case sensitive.

 ### Example